-As of Dece mber 31
+As of Decer nber 31

 2004 : 2003

-(In mill ions)
+(In milli ions)

-\$ 22.8 \$ 26.6
+Notes receivable from FNF \$ 22.8 \$ 26.6

-63.6 44.1
+Taxes due from FNF 63.6 44.1

 The Company has notes receivable from FNF relating to agreements between its title underwriters and FNF.
 These notes amounted to \$22.8 million and \$26.6 million at December 31, 2004 and 2003, respectively.
 As of December 31, 2004, these notes bear interest at 2.66%.
 The Company earned interest revenue of \$1.0 million, \$0.7 million and \$0.5 million relating to these notes during 2004, 2003 and 2002, respectively.
 All other intercompany payables and receivables relating to transactions between the Company and FNF and its other subsidiaries are considered contributed to capital in these historical financial statements.
 These transactions consist of receivables and payables arising through intercompany transactions in the normal course of business, such as those noted above.